 Myth#5: There’s a Vaccine for Hepatitis C.

-There is no vaccine available to prevent hepatitis C. However, vaccines for hepatitis A and B are available on the market.
-The CDC advises that patients with hepatitis C see a doctor to get tested and vaccinated for hepatitis A and B, as these infections can increase your risk of liver disease.
-According to the CDC, the most prevalent strategy to prevent hepatitis C nowadays is to avoid sharing injectable drug equipment with others.
+There is no vaccine available to prevent this virus.
+However, vaccines for hepatitis A and B are available on the market.
+The CDC advises that patients with HCV see a doctor to get tested and vaccinated for hepatitis A and B, as these infections can increase your risk of liver disease.
+According to the CDC, the most prevalent strategy to prevent hepatitis C is to avoid sharing injectable drug equipment with others.
 Getting an unauthorized tattoo or sharing personal goods with contaminated blood, such as razors or toothbrushes, can also spread the infection.
 The infection can be treated with appropriate therapy.

 Fact#2: Hepatitis C can lead to liver cancer.